S-W-Williams/Advanced-Interview-Topics/README.md

 - If current vertex has out edges:
 	- Add the vertex to the stack, take any of its neighbors, remove the edge between that vertex and selected neighbor, and set that neighbor as the current vertex.
 	- Repeat until the current vertex has no more out edges and the stack is empty.

+## Fleury’s Algorithm
+Like Hierholzer's algorithm, Fleury's algorithm is used for finding Eulerian Trial/Cycles.
+Fluery's has worse time complexity with O((E+V)^2), but it is easier to implement for Eulerian trail problems.

+Picking the starting edge for Fleury's is the same as in Hierholzer's.
+The idea behind Fluery's is "don't burn bridges".
+A bridge being the only edge connecting a vertex to another.

+If we have a choice between a bridge and a non-bridge, always choose the non-bridge.

+This can be implemented by checking if removing a given edge between v and u will make u have a degree of 0.
+The algorithm stops when there are not more edges.